 Combilift forklifts are the trucks of choice for Garnalex

-Garnalex is the latest venture from CEO and stalwart of the profiles industry Roger Hartshorn, who has now turned his attention to aluminium.
-The company has made substantial investments in a new extrusion factory in Nether Heage, Derbyshire to revolutionise the way aluminium windows and doors are fabricated, installed and sold.
+Garnalex has made substantial investments in its new extrusion factory in Nether Heage, Derbyshire to revolutionise the way aluminium windows and doors are fabricated, installed and sold.
 It has also invested in a fleet of Combilift multidirectional forklifts which play an integral role in ensuring maximum efficiency in this advanced facility.

-The scale of production in the 100,000ft² factory, which is able to extrude four tonnes of aluminium an hour, requires a coordinated approach, and as well as doing the heavy lifting, the Combilifts are fitted out with weighing scales, bar code scanners, QR code readers and PCs.
-These feed information into the GarnerSys bespoke management and tracking system developed by Garnalex\' in-house software team, enabling the precise location of all products to be identified at any time.
+The scale of production in the 100,000ft² factory, which can extrude four tonnes of aluminium an hour, requires a coordinated approach, and as well as doing the heavy lifting, the Combilifts are fitted with weighing scales, bar code scanners, QR code readers and PCs.
+These feed information into the bespoke management and tracking system developed by Garnalex’ in-house software team, enabling the precise location of all products to be identified at any time.

 Garnalex initially took delivery of two 4 tonne C4000 trucks and a Combi-CB with 2.5 tonne lift capacity, all with LPG power, 4-way capability and painted in special Garnalex livery colours.
-Two more C4000 models are on order, which were chosen for their ability to be used as universal trucks, outside as well as inside, for handling raw materials and finished products in all areas.
-Multidirectional ability is a particular benefit for long loads, such as those typically handled by
+Two more C4000s have also just been delivered, chosen for their ability to be used as universal trucks, outside as well as inside, for handling long lengths of raw materials and finished products in all areas.